HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Discussion

 \subsection{Limitations}

-\tool demonstrates strong transferability across a range of state-of-the-art watermarking schemes due to shared algorithmic principles, \ie~watermarks' perturbations follow perceptual masking rules~\cite{swansonRobustAudioWatermarking1998, spreadspectral}.
-As observed in the spectrogram analysis in Section~\ref{subsec:transfer}, a model trained on AudioSeal effectively transfers to WavMark because the majority of WavMark's watermark-embedded regions spatially overlap with those of AudioSeal, allowing \tool to exploit similar spectral and temporal patterns for watermark removal.
+\tool demonstrates strong transferability across a range of state-of-the-art watermarking schemes due to shared algorithmic principles, \ie~watermark perturbations follow perceptual masking rules~\cite{swansonRobustAudioWatermarking1998, spreadspectral}.
+As observed in the spectrogram analysis in Section~\ref{subsec:transfer}, a model trained on AudioSeal effectively transfers to WavMark because a portion of WavMark's watermark-embedded time-frequency bins overlap with those of AudioSeal, allowing \tool to exploit similar spectral and temporal patterns for watermark removal.
 However, such generalization is not guaranteed for all possible watermarking schemes and data samples, especially in scenarios where degrading the protected audio quality is acceptable.
-In such cases, additional training or finetuning on samples from the new scheme would be required to adapt the model effectively.
+In such cases, additional finetuning on samples from the new scheme would be required to adapt the model effectively.